gaultier/blog/how_to_make_your_own_static_site_generator.md

 Finally, caching should not be a band-aid for general slowness.
 If some operation is unnecessarily slow, try to optimize it first, and ensure it is really needed.
 For example, I initially had the search index encoded as JSON, and it took ~600 ms to build and marshal it.
 I optimized it to only take ~10 ms. In the end, I realized I don't need a search index at all and removed all of this code.
 Do less, go faster.

-This suprised me: in most cases, we all deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the CPU prefetcher.
+This surprised me: in most cases, we all deal with data that's just not that big, and linear operations (array, linear scan), are often just fast enough, especially with SIMD and the CPU prefetcher.

 ## Light & Dark mode